dtonhofer/prolog_notes/maplist_2_examples.md

 false.
 ```

+### Can we have that?

-Something similar to λ-adorned notation can be had by using the following:
+Yes!
+Something quite similar to λ-adorned notation can be had by using the following:

 - [`library(yall)`](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/yall.pl) which comes from the `Logtalk`
   language (see the [description in the Logtalk manual](https://logtalk.org/manuals/userman/predicates.html#lambda-expressions)).